 At CAL students are required to learn their obligations and the responsibilities/constraints that go with joining a 'school family', but also to enjoy the satisfaction of being part of a thriving and positive community; they understand that all members of the school faculty are individuals, thus different, and should be appreciated as such.
-Students are given the opportunity to experience a variety of social roles, but are also expected to be role models for each other, and especially younger pupils, as they develop into adulthood.
+Students are given the opportunity to experience a variety of social roles but are also expected to be role models for each other, and especially younger pupils, as they develop into adulthood.
 Social development is seen to be closely related to the development of moral principles.

-Social Aims
+6.1 Social Aims

-- To provide opportunities for pupils to work in groups to experience a variety of social roles, leadership, supporting etc. - To provide opportunities for different age students to experience working cooperatively in partnership - To provide opportunities for pupils to exercise leadership and responsibility - To provide opportunities for pupils to learn to respond to the initiatives of others, and what it means to share a common purpose - To provide opportunities for pupils to understand the 'political' aspects of living in society - To provide opportunities for pupils to be involved in a decision-making process, for example decisions regarding boarding; this will involve democratic participation.
+- To provide opportunities for pupils to work in groups to experience a variety of social roles, leadership, supporting etc. - To provide opportunities for different age students to experience working cooperatively in partnership with others. - To provide opportunities for pupils to exercise leadership and responsibility. - To provide opportunities for pupils to learn to respond to the initiatives of others, and what it means to share a common purpose. - To provide opportunities for pupils to understand the 'political' aspects of living in society. - To provide opportunities for pupils to be involved in a decision-making process, for example decisions regarding option choices at Year 10 on whether to do GCSE, Functional Skills, BTecs and make informed decisions about the choices offered e.g., ICT/Art/Film Studies, History or Drama.

-Cultural Development
+7. Cultural Development